-- Disclosure of Intellectual Property [docx] [pdf fillable form]
+- Disclosure of Intellectual Property (Invention disclosure) [docx] [pdf fillable form]

 - Disclosure of Intellectual Property (Source Code/Copyrights/Apps) [docx] [pdf fillable form](Check out the Open Source License Grid [pdf])